DISARMFoundation/DISARMframeworks/generated_pages/detections_index.md

 <tr>
 <td><a href="detections/F00068.md">F00068</a></td>
 <td>Resonance analysis</td>
 <td>a developing methodology for identifying statistical differences in how social groups use language and quantifying how common those statistical differences are within a larger population.
-In essence, it hypothesizes how much affinity might exist for a specific group within a general population, based on the language its members employ</td>
+In essence, it hypothesises how much affinity might exist for a specific group within a general population, based on the language its members employ</td>
 <td></td>
 <td></td>
 <td>D01</td>